 Clarence Benjamin Beville was a pitcher on the first-year team of Boston’s American League franchise.
 A native Californian, Beville was born in Colusa township on August 28, 1877.
-His father, William Beville, was a bookkeeper in the tax collector’s office, and later in the sheriff’s office.
+His father, William T. Beville, was a bookkeeper in the tax collector’s office, and later in the sheriff’s office.
 William’s wife, Luta Beville, looked after three children at home: Virginia (9 at the time of the 1880 Census), Willie May (age 6), and young Clarence.
 William had come from Virginia and his wife from Missouri, both of them having parents from two different states as well.
-In the 1900 Census, William was listed as a clerk and Clarence as a laborer.
-It was in 1900 that he began his brief baseball career.
-Controversy preceded him to Boston.
+They both had arrived early enough in the area that on Ben Beville’s passing, the Colusa Daily Times obituary referred to his parents as “pioneer Colusans.”1

-Beville first played in 1900 for the Oakland Oaks (California League), but the Los Angeles Times on February 2 described the right-hander as a “star twirler of the Oaklands, but is now debarred from the California League for jumping his contract and signing with the Montana aggregation” – by which the newspaper referred to the Butte Smoke Eaters on the Montana State League.
+Beville first played in 1900 for the Oakland Oaks (California League), but the Los Angeles Times on February 2 described the right-hander as a “star twirler of the Oaklands, but is now debarred from the California League for jumping his contract and signing with the Montana aggregation” – by which the newspaper referred to the Butte Smoke Eaters of the Montana State League.

-He played some right field for San Bernardino in February 1901 and some left field in March, batting .162 at the end of the Southern California Baseball League season, which ended in March.
+He played some right field for San Bernardino in the winter league, in February 1901, and some left field in March, batting .162 at the end of the Southern California Baseball League season, which ended in March.
 He also pitched for the San Bernardino team.
 In April, he pitched for Lagoon, Utah, in the Inter-Mountain League, though posting a disappointing 0-3 record.

 Six days later, on May 30, Beville started again in the morning game of a Memorial Day doubleheader in Chicago.
 He walked the first two batters but escaped further damage in the first.
 An error behind him gave the White Sox a baserunner to lead off the second.
 There followed a walk and then a double down the third-base line past Collins.
 “Beville lost his bearings completely here,” reported the Chicago Tribune.
 He threw eight straight balls, and was yanked from the game in favor of Cuppy.
 The Boston Globe wasn’t any kinder, offering a subhead “Beville Goes to Pieces Almost at Start of First Game.”
 Boston lost, 8-3.